janpieper/Onions-Rails-API/README.md

 to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-* You cannot sell the software, rebranded as your own
+* You cannot sell the software, rebranded as your own or in its current form.
-* You must link back to this repository if any bit of the software you publish.
+* You must link back to this repository if you use any bit of the propietary parts of this software.